primasio/daap/README.md

 ## Getting Started

-To start using the codes in this repository and running some demos yourself, please refer to the [Getting Started Guide](docs/getting-started.md).
+To start using the codes in this repository and running some demos yourself, please refer to the [Getting started guide](docs/getting-started.md).

 ## Protocol Specification

-To get an inside look of DAAP design, please refer to the [Protocol Specification](docs/protocol.md).
+To get an inside look of DAAP design, please refer to the [Protocol specification](docs/protocol.md).

 ## Community